daguilarm/belich-documents/source/_en/fields/casts.md

 - `toYear()`
 - `toString()`

->Special mention to the `toDate()` method, which, as you can see, forces us to add the date format, since it is necessary to create the `Carbon \ Carbon` object.
+>Special mention to the `toDate()` method, which, as you can see, forces us to add the date format since it is necessary to create the `Carbon \ Carbon` object.